hackle/blogger/src/raw/lens-typescript.md

 You would have heard of lens if you use or (like me) dabble in Haskell.
 Loosely called functional getters and setters, it is popularized by the mighty Edward Kmett with his famous [lens package](http://hackage.haskell.org/package/lens).

-Ironically, the lens proper condones an imperative syntax, but the idea is unfortunately not really utilized enough for the Object Oriented world, to the dismay of many who have had a taste of the mojo and go back to stateful assignments and unsafe navigations.
+Ironically, the lens proper condones an imperative syntax, but the idea is unfortunately not really utilized enough for the Object Oriented world, to the dismay of many who have had a taste of the mojo and then have to go back to stateful assignments and unsafe navigations.

 I for one have craved for a port of lens in TypeScript when working with redux in TypeScript: while immutability is great, spreading through nested data structures is not particularly fun.